Waiting for input...

 Disaster Recovery

-- System acknowledges and tracks progress of shard restoration returning the amount of shards received, and the number of shards remaining to restore the root key.
+• System acknowledges and tracks the progress of shard restoration, returning the number of shards received, and the number of shards remaining to restore the root key.

 System Restoration